Tourism Facts

 In

-it had recovered to
+it had recovered to 259,000 domestic tourists.

-but that is certainly an important part of the tourism ecosystem for many operators and businesses.
+We don’t have any statistics on locals enjoying the attractions of their own communities, but that is certainly an important part of the tourism ecosystem for many operators and businesses.

 Tourism at a Glance

-Canada’s tourism sector is composed of five distinct, but related, industry groups.
+Canada’s tourism sector is composed of five distinct, but related, sector groups.
 These groups were defined around 30 years ago, so they may not be fully representative of what tourism looks like today—but updating these industry groupings is a huge project that will take several years.
 For now, sticking with these groups means that we can more easily track changes in the tourism sector over time.

 Female front desk agent smiling at the camera.
 She is standing in the lobby of the hotel with the front desk behind her.
 She is wearing a black blazer and collared white shirt.